damianhakert/damianhakert.github.io/source/_posts/2015-05-13-gitlab-gitorious-free-software.markdown

 do well to demonstrate commitment toward [software freedom][2].

 The license change liberating client-side JavaScript was an excellent move.
-To expand upon it, I wish to submit a patch that would make Gitlab [LibreJS compliant][21]; this provides even greater guarantees, since it would allow for users to continue to block other non-free JavaScript that may be served by the Gitlab instance, but not produced by it.
-For example: a website/host that uses Gitlab may embed proprietary JavaScript, or modify it without releasing the source code.
+To expand upon it, I wish to submit a patch that would make GitLab [LibreJS compliant][21]; this provides even greater guarantees, since it would allow for users to continue to block other non-free JavaScript that may be served by the GitLab instance, but not produced by it.
+For example: a website/host that uses GitLab may embed proprietary JavaScript, or modify it without releasing the source code.
 Another common issue is the user of analytics software; `gitlab.com` uses Google Analytics.

 If you would like to help with LibreJS compliance, please [contact me][11].

-I was brought into another discussion between Sytse and RMS that is unrelated to the Gitlab software itself, but still a positive demonstration of a commitment to [software freedom][2]---the replacement of Disqus on the `gitlab.com` blog with a free alternative.
+I was brought into another discussion between Sytse and RMS that is unrelated to the GitLab software itself, but still a positive demonstration of a commitment to [software freedom][2]---the replacement of Disqus on the `gitlab.com` blog with a free alternative.
 Sytse ended up making a suggestion, saying he'd be "happy to switch to" [Juvia][22] if I'd help with